Filter by category

 For years, courts viewed the “Howey” test as clear guidance as to whether a particular asset or investment was a security.
 Now, recent inconsistent decisions, particularly in the crypto space, have questioned that clear guidance.
 The effect is a rekindling the debate as to whether the term “investment contract” is void for vagueness because it fails to give people and businesses a reasonable answer as to what is or is not a security.

-Decrypting The Proposed Digital Asset Anti-Money Laundering Act of 2023
+Decrypting The Digital Asset Anti-Money Laundering Act

 Overview of the 2023 Digital Asset Money Laundering Act - crypto legislation

-New Federal Legislation Criminalizes the “Demand Side” of Bribery (Foreign Corrupt Practices Act)
+New Federal Legislation Criminalizes Demand Side of Bribery

 The Foreign Extortion prevention Act ("FEPA" or the "Act") was passed as part of the 2024 National Defense Authorization Act ("NDAA"), was passed in Congress with bipartisan support and signed into law by President Biden.
 FEPA is the first U.S. regulation intended to regulate the "demand side" of foreign bribery--creating a direct criminal statute against foreign officials who solicit or accept bribes from a company or individual in the U.S.

-Friel v.
-Dapper Labs: 5 Crypto Decisions From 2023 Every Lawyer Should Know
+5 Crypto Decisions From 2023 Every Lawyer Should Know

 Tired of hearing about Ripple and Coinbase’s battles with the SEC?
 Here are five opinions from courts around the country that will shape crypto laws going forward.